 In a medium bowl, mix the confectionary sugar, corn syrup and 3 tablespoons of the milk.

 If for some reason this is still too thick after you have added the fourth tablespoon of milk, add additional milk, a teaspoon at a time until it is the right consistency.
+If the glaze seems too thin, add a little more powdered sugar a teaspoon at a time until you have a thicker consistency.
+You want the glaze to spread easily but not be so thin that it will drip over the sides of the cookie.

-Separate into bowls if you plan on coloring.
-Slowly add drops of food coloring until you have the color you want.
-Chocolate glaze can be made by adding a teaspoon of cocoa to 1/2 cup of the glaze.
+Chocolate glaze can be made by adding a teaspoon of cocoa powder to ½ cup of the glaze.

 Notes

 This glaze must be stirred any time that it has been left to sit.
-The glaze can be covered in plastic and stored in the refrigerator for a couple days.